HAL Tejas: Avionics

 The Tejas can also carry pod-based sensors such as forward looking infrared (FLIR).
 Currently the Tejas is cleared to carry the Rafael Litening III targeting/reconnaissance pod, while an advanced version named Litening 4I will be integrated on the Tejas.
 The Litening 4I pod, developed by the C4I systems division of Rafael, enables the aircraft to carry out reconnaissance, surveillance and intelligence gathering, in addition to target acquisition.
 The Tejas has an integrated health-monitoring system.

 The Tejas has a night vision goggles compatible glass cockpit, equipped with a domestically developed HUD, three multi-function displays, two Smart Standby Displays by CSIO.
 The Tejas has hands-on-throttle-and-stick arrangement to reduce pilot's workload.
 The displays provide key information on a need-to-know basis, the pilot interacts with onboard systems through a multi-functional keyboard and several selection panels.
 The Tejas has a "get-you-home" panel coupled with an air data computer developed by Bharat Electronics Limited to assist the pilot in case of an emergency.
-The cockpit is equipped with Martin-Baker 16LG zero-zero ejection seat and canopy severance system developed by the DRDO for safe ejection.
+The cockpit is equipped with Martin-Baker 16LG zero-zero ejection seat and canopy severance system developed by DRDO's ARDE and HEMRL for safe ejection.
 For life support, Tejas Mark 1 relies on conventional liquid oxygen LOX system, while an onboard oxygen-generation system (OBOGS) has been developed for Tejas Mark 1A.
 The ADA has developed virtual reality assisted cockpit simulator for Tejas, and N-LCA.
 Currently Tejas pilots are flying with Elbit DASH IV helmet-mounted display system.

+The DRDO-developed fighter aircraft escape system has passed the high-speed rocket-sled test at controlled did at the Rail Track Rocket Sled facility of the TBRL in Chandigarh in December 2025.

 Tejas Mk 1A's Swayam Raksha Kavach EW package, which includes the Advanced Self Protection Jammer pod and the Dhruti DR118 RWR, is based on the D-29 EW Suite developed for the MiG-29.
 The RWR has four channel wide band receivers, which enhance the possibility of detecting and precisely determining the direction of enemy airborne and ground-based radars.
 The LSP-3 (KH2013) aircraft was used to test the SRK EW suite for an integrated mode of operation with internal RWR sensor and the ASPJ pod.
 It included a restricted multi-emitter test scenario for ground and aerial radar jamming.
 In 2023, several tests and sorties were carried out to check the integration of the SRK EW suite with Uttam radar.
 As of 30 October 2025, the EW suite is undergoing flight trials which is scheduled to conclude by mid-2026.
 Development of the system started in 2021, and deployment is anticipated by the end of 2026.
 While the RWR is integrated within the aircraft, the ASPJ pod will be mounted on a hardpoint.